MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ## Detailed updating and migrating instructions

-For a complete step-by-step guide, see [Update your Azure Video Indexer account and migrate assets](update-your-azure-video-indexer-account-and-migrate-assets.md).
+For a complete step-by-step guide, see [Update your Azure AI Video Indexer account and migrate assets](update-your-azure-video-indexer-account-and-migrate-assets.md).

 ## FAQ